mipalgu/gurobots/gurobots/mainpage.md

 ===================================================================
 \tableofcontents

-A library for simple 2D coordinates.
+A library for abstracting robots that utilises gusimplewhiteboard for local communication.

 ## Online Documentation